Bachelor of Arts and Sciences (BASc)

 How will I learn?

-You'll attend lectures and take part in seminars, workshops and tutorials and work with your fellow students in teams on controversial, topical problems that pose significant sustainable development questions.
+You'll attend lectures and take part in seminars, workshops and tutorials and work with other students in teams on controversial, topical problems that pose significant sustainable development questions.
 You'll undertake fieldwork, archival research and engage in peer discussion to propose alternative solutions.
-You'll review the work of your fellow students.
+You'll review the work of other students too.

 You'll be taught by a range of academics from different disciplines who will communicate their expertise on a specific issue and describe their methodology for addressing it.
 Your role is to bring together these various approaches and to develop your own informed stance on each issue.

 Core first year GSD modules have between 20 and 25 hours of contact time.
 Each module is made up of lectures, workshops and, for the Global Sustainable Development Project module, group supervision sessions.

 In the second year, optional core GSD modules have between 45 and 50 contact hours each for the 30 CATS versions and half this for the shorter 15 CATS versions.

 In the final year, the core GSD dissertation module involves eight lectures and eight supervision sessions across three terms.